hbctraining/variant_analysis/lessons/12_automation_of_variant_calling.md

 OUTPUT_METRICS_FILE=$3
 ```

-The automated `Picard` metrics submission script should look like:
+The automated `Picard` metrics submission script should now look like:

 ```
 #!/bin/bash